-The Bachelor of Engineering with Honours in Telematics (Intelligent Transportation Systems Engineering) is the first of its kind in Singapore.
+The BEng / BEng (Hons) Telematics (Intelligent Transportation Systems Engineering) degree programme is the first of its kind in Singapore.
 It consists of two interdisciplinary fields – Vehicular Telematics and Intelligent Transportation Systems (ITS) Engineering.

 ITS plays an important role in enhancing our public transport systems, as well as managing and optimising the limited road space in Singapore.
 ITS continues to be the mainstay for delivering a convenient, safe and comfortable travel experience.
 An increasing vehicle population in our land-scarce city-state, coupled with changing social, economic and technological landscapes have brought forth new opportunities for growth and breakthroughs in transportation technologies, application and solutions.

 Vehicles of tomorrow will have the capability to communicate with nearby vehicles wirelessly and share useful information on their surroundings, providing commuters and motorists with an enhanced travel experience.
 The primary driver for such connected vehicles and inter-vehicle cooperative application is the enhancement of safety for both motorists and pedestrians.
 The development of telematics technologies and vehicular communication technologies enable telematics applications such as advance driver-assistance applications to alert motorists on road safety, dynamic routing, intelligent parking guidance and real-time traffic news delivery, amongst others.